BLSQ/iaso-to-superset/README.md

 - Note the ids of the forms you want to import
 - Get a token in iaso (https://iaso.bluesquare.org/api/apitoken/)
-- Get a Open Hexa workspace
+- Get an Open Hexa workspace
 - Create a notebook

 ### Code